 See this project and a few others here

-Notice how they also filled in the bulkhead to give the cabinets a full-height/custom look – and the island is WICKED gorgeous in BM Ocean Floor!
+Notice how they also filled in the bulkhead to give the cabinets a full-height/custom look.
+And check out the island in the WICKED gorgeous Benjamin Moore Ocean Floor!

-In this next kitchen, the countertop and backsplash were reasonably updated but didn’t work well with the strong red of the cabinets.
-We also had that darned arched top to consider as well, which meant it was
+In this next kitchen, the granite countertop and backsplash were circa the early 2000s, but still doing the job the homeowner wanted them to do (personally, I’m a BIG fan of travertine tile).
+BUT these finishes didn’t work well with the strong red of the cabinets.
+We also had that darn arched top to consider which meant it was

 drinking painting time!